 Games company Electronic Arts has stepped into the fray over videogame ratings in the U.K., saying that proposed changes to the current system will result in release delays for new titles.

 The proposals, initially raised by the Byron Review, recommend the BBFC begin rating games that earn a 12+ rating from PEGI, rather than the 15+ minimum currently used.
-As a result, according to Eurogamer, the number of games
+As a result, according to Eurogamer, the number of games demanding the

-demanding the attention of the BBFC would increase significantly, resulting in delays of ratings across all games.
+attention of the BBFC would increase significantly, resulting in delays of ratings across all games.

 The government's proposed changes to the existing age rating systems will create further delays in getting hit games to the U.K., said Electronic Arts U.K. Vice President Keith Ramsdale in an interview with GamesIndustry.
+An extra and

-An extra and unnecessary layer of administration beyond a single system slows the process, and that delay will get passed on to the players themselves.
+unnecessary layer of administration beyond a single system slows the process, and that delay will get passed on to the players themselves.

 Every time you add a new standard, game developers have to guess what the censors are looking for.
-If there's more than one standard in the U.K., and across Europe, that can only equal delays in getting games to market and into
+If there's more than one standard in the U.K., and across Europe, that can only equal delays in getting games to market and into the hands of

 Microsoft exec Neil Thompson has warned the introduction of a new dual ratings system could make games more expensive in the UK.